 Annual Review refers to the review and evaluation of unit faculty by the department head/chair.

-The Unit Promoted Faculty consists of all faculty, tenured and non-tenure-track, in a department, holding the rank of associate professor or above, excluding those in administrative positions from the department chair/head level and higher, unless specifically allowed by the school/college policy document.
+The Unit Promoted Faculty consists of all faculty in a department holding the rank of associate professor or above, excluding those in administrative positions from the department chair/head level and higher, unless specifically allowed by the school/college policy document.

 The Unit Personnel Committee is the departmental committee that evaluates candidates for purposes of promotion and tenure.